Imagine taking a bite of perfectly smoked brisket, the flavors exploding in your mouth. But what’s the secret to achieving that mouthwatering taste?

 Humid climates are more vulnerable to moisture so it’s always recommended to remove the pellet after each cook.

-If you’re not going to be using your smoker anytime soon, you should empty the hopper before storing it.
+If you’re not going to be using your smoker anytime soon, you should empty hopper before storing it.
 Most pellet smokers have a small door on the bottom of their hopper, which you can easily open to get rid of the pellets.

 Get a large food-grade plastic bucket and place it under the latch before opening it.
 When the pellet hopper is empty, seal the bucket tightly to avoid getting any moisture inside.